Fatty Acid and Oleochemical Products

 Tallow fatty acids are animal derivatives and are used in a wide range of applications including oil field consumption, resins, industrial cleaners, personal care, and in rubber and textile industries.

-Occuring naturally in various animal and vegetable fats and oils, Oleic Acid is used in the manufacturing of surfactants, soaps, plasticizers and as an emulsifying agent in foods and pharmaceuticals.
+Occurring naturally in various animal and vegetable fats and oils, Oleic Acid is used in the manufacturing of surfactants, soaps, plasticizers and as an emulsifying agent in foods and pharmaceuticals.

 Vegetable fatty acid is a broad term for derivatives from plant and vegetable sources, used in a variety of cosmetics and personal care products, in fragrances, and as a surfactant or emulsifier.